isomerpages/moe-deyisec/_departments/Humanities.md

 <br>As part of an interdisciplinary collaboration with the Deyi Biology Unit,
-Secondary 1 Geography students were introduced to the importance of water resource management by testing the water quality of the Bishan-Ang Mo Kio River.
-During their fieldwork, students also observed the diversity of aquatic species and learnt how water quality impacts the health of natural ecosystems.</p>
+Secondary 1 Geography students were introduced to the importance of water resource management by testing the water quality of the Bishan-Ang Mo Kio River.</p>
+<p></p>
+<p>During their fieldwork, students also observed the diversity of aquatic
+species and learnt how water quality impacts the health of natural ecosystems.</p>
 </td>
 </tr>
 <tr>